The Benefits of Group-Based NDIS Supports vs. 1:1 Support

 Enjoy being part of a community

 Group supports can include weekly social groups, skill-building day programs, creative groups, and structured holiday programs.
+When delivered well, they provide a safe environment to practise real-world social skills while actually having fun.

-Benefits of group-based NDIS supports
+Benefits of group-based supports:

-Practise communication, turn-taking, and teamwork
+Practising communication, turn-taking, and teamwork

-Learn from peers in a natural setting
+Learning from peers in a natural setting

-Experience shared activities and community outings
+Experiencing shared activities and community outings

-Build confidence through belonging
+Building confidence through belonging

-1:1 NDIS Support
+1:1 NDIS support

-Are new to social settings
+Are new to social settings or NDIS supports generally

-Experience anxiety or sensory overload
+Experience anxiety or sensory overload in group environments

 Need higher levels of supervision or support

-Are building foundational skills
+Are building foundational skills before joining a group

-Benefits of 1:1 NDIS support
+Benefits of 1:1 support:

 Full attention from a consistent support worker